-Updating databases and associated servers and applications
+Updating database systems, associated servers, and applications

-Creating user profiles and access and permission
+Creating user profiles and managing access and permissions for database servers

-Monitoring technical support of databases
+Monitoring technical support of databases and documenting complex issues

 Knowledge of computer operating systems